Skip to main content

 Costs for the Scenography programme

-There are no costs associated with the registration procedure.
-The regular, legally determined tuition fee rate applies to the Scenography programme.
-For the most up-to-date amounts, see the overview of tuition fee rates at the Amsterdam University of the Arts.
-In addition to the tuition fees, a learning materials contribution of € 145 per year is requested.
-For example, software licenses and printing costs of scripts and readers are paid for.
+There are no costs associated with the application process.
+The regular, legally established tuition fee applies to the Scenography program.
+For the most up-to-date tuition rates, please see the Amsterdam University of the Arts tuition fee overview.

 In addition, keep in mind the following costs: